 Use these steps if your message can't be delivered, you're attaching a large file, or the recipient didn't get your message.

 If you receive an alert when you send a message from your @icloud.com email address using Mail on your Mac

 “This message could not be delivered and will remain in your Outbox until it can be delivered."

 The likely reason for the failure is that an error occurred while delivering this message via the SMTP server.
 To check your server, make sure that iCloud is your Outgoing Mail Account.

 - Open Mail and choose Mail > Preferences.

 - Select your iCloud email account.

-- Choose your iCloud email account from the Outgoing Mail Server (SMTP) menu.
-If you choose Edit SMTP Server List, you won't see your iCloud SMTP server as an option.
+If you choose Edit SMTP Server List, you won't see your iCloud account listed as an option.